lentil-projects/lentil-map-scripts/README.md

 Is it Nomad - or is it the land/water inverse of Team Island? 🤯

 # Version notes
 Version 1.0 maps were the ones used in the Lentil Cup 1.5 tournament.

-Patch notes will be added here as maps are updated.
+Patch notes added here as maps are updated.

+### Crochetbia
+2.0-beta: more trees, closer animals, no oases, slightly less snow and snow crocodiles